LouWii/Arduino-Playground/Test-rotary-encoder/README.md

 The code requires 1 library:
 * encoder [https://www.pjrc.com/teensy/td_libs_Encoder.html](https://www.pjrc.com/teensy/td_libs_Encoder.html)

+The code contains comments that should allow you to understand everything.
+If you're curious about *debouncing*, check [the official Arduino debounce documentation](https://www.arduino.cc/en/Tutorial/Debounce).

 ### Encoder

 The encoder library allows us to easily interact with the encoder, without any hassle.